Agora Policy Rallies Critical Stakeholders to Discuss Impact of Tinubu’s Macroeconomic Reforms

 Ndubuisi Francis in Abuja

-Slated for the Yar’Adua Centre, Abuja, the event, organised in partnership with the Nigerian Economic Summit Group (NESG), will bring together senior officials from government, private sector, civil society, academia, media, think tanks and development agencies to examine the implications of Nigeria’s ongoing reform agenda and identify practical pathways to consolidate macroeconomic gains while minimising adverse social impacts.
+Slated for Yar’Adua Centre, Abuja, the event, organised in partnership with Nigerian Economic Summit Group (NESG), will bring together senior officials from government, private sector, civil society, academia, media, think-tanks, and development agencies to examine the implications of Nigeria’s ongoing reform agenda and identify practical pathways to consolidate macroeconomic gains, while minimising adverse social impacts.

-Themed ‘Sustaining and Deepening Economic Reforms in Nigeria,’ the dialogue is organised with support from the Nigeria Economic Stability and Transformation (NEST) programme, an initiative of the UK Government’s Foreign Commonwealth and Development Office (FCDO).
+Themed, “Sustaining and Deepening Economic Reforms in Nigeria,” the dialogue is organised with support from Nigeria Economic Stability and Transformation (NEST) programme, an initiative of the UK Government’s Foreign Commonwealth and Development Office (FCDO).

 The panel session will be preceded by a presentation of the highlights of a new study by Agora Policy on the impact of some of the economic reforms, produced with the support of NEST.